Shankhari Bazaar: The craft of the Shankharis

-The Shankhari people are an artisan caste.
-Their traditional occupation is the preparation of bangles and rings made from slices of conch shell, using specialized tools.
+The Shankhari or Shankha Banik people are an Bengali artisan caste.
+Their traditional occupation is the preparation of bangles and rings made from slices of shankha or conch shell, using specialized tools.
 Dhaka was for long the main centre of the conch cutting industry in India.
 In 1971 a massacre carried out by the Pakistan Army during the Bangladesh War of Liberation greatly reduced the population of Shankharis in Dhaka, and the main centre of the industry is now Kolkata.

 Faith

-According to James Hornell F.L.S., Superintendent of the Pearl and Chank Fisheries to the Government of Madras at the beginning of the 20th century, "The workers belong exclusively to the Sankhari sub-caste of Vaisyas: they appear to be very conservative and have the reputation of being exceedingly clannish."
+According to James Hornell F.L.S., Superintendent of the Pearl and Chank Fisheries to the Government of Madras at the beginning of the 20th century, "The workers belong exclusively to the Sankhari sub-caste of Vaishyas: they appear to be very conservative and have the reputation of being exceedingly clannish."
 Currently most of the Shankhari people belong to the Vaishnava branch of Hinduism, and some to the Shakta school; many are vegetarian.

 Temples and Durga Puja

 The Hindu temples are one of the major attractions of Shankhari Bazar.
 There are many temples on this narrow street.
 Over the ages, Shankhari Bazaar has been elevated to the level of the most popular centre for religious festivities.
 As one of the most densely populated areas in the world Shankhari Bazaar also has the largest concentration of the Hindus in Dhaka.
 The temples are small in size but well decorated with ornamental motifs on the entrance and on the walls of the temples.
 The temples contain the statue of goddess Durga, Ganesha, Shiva etc. Durga Puja is the major festival of Hindu people.
 During Durga puja, people gathers in Shankhari Bazaar to worship and view goddess Durga.
-Besides Hindu, Muslims also attend the Puja.
+Besides Hindu, handful Muslims also attend the Puja.
 In Durga puja, Shankhari Bazaar looks quite nice because of colourful feston, banner etc. Small and temporary food shops are also built during Durga puja.
 People from different places come to Shankhari Bazaar to see the Puja.